bjmt/quaqc/README.md

 ```

 Now, six different MAPQ thresholds have been tested in the time it would take
 to process the entire BAM file once across all chromosomes.
+(The `-i/--title`
+flag is used to add a unique title to each run.)

 ### Quick motif footprints

 The TSS pileup functionality of quaqc can be used to instead generate motif
 footprints.
 Note that these are only useful for testing, as no correction
-of base composition is peformed to reduce Tn5 insertion biases.
+of base composition is peformed to reduce Tn5 transposase insertion biases.
 The output
 must be saved in JSON format to recover the footprint data, which can then
 be plotted with an external program.

 In this example code, the `--footprint` preset will adjust the TSS pileup
 to produce single base resolution data of Tn5 transposase insertion
 frequency.
-The `--nfr` present is also used to only consider nucleosome-free
+The `--nfr` preset is also used to only consider nucleosome-free
 reads.

 ```sh